 In your view, is the apprentice proficient at: The apprentice has MET this requirement The apprentice has EXCEEDED this requirement The apprentice has NOT MET this requirement Demonstrating an analytical and systematic approach to issue resolution?
+Taking the initiative in identifying and negotiating appropriate personal development opportunities?
 Demonstrating effective communication skills?
 Contributing fully to the work of teams?
+Planning, scheduling and monitoring own work (and that of others where applicable) competently within limited deadlines and according to relevant legislation, standards and procedures?
 Appreciating the wider business context, and how own role relates to other roles and to the business of the employer or client.?